aijeannie/aijeannie.github.io/docs/Sample.md

 ---
-sidebar_position: 1
+sidebar_position: 6
+title: Sample Usecase
 ---

 # Sample Usecase

-Here is the Ecommerce sample use case to define the project definition:
+Here is the Ecommerce sample use case for the project definition:

 **Project Scope:**